ryandagley/ryandagley/README.md

 * Day 15: Learned to build collapse and navigate functionality on my website's mobile menu.
 This is coming along well!
 I had a long commute today so I watched a few tutorials on using CDK to deploy a CI/CD pipeline for S3 hosted static websites.
 * Day 16: Added a page specific to my Mycologeek project in the portfolio website.
 I'm quickly learning that I don't really have many projects to showcase outside of work.
+* Day 17: I learned a bit more about passing variables from the CDK context throughout the app.
+One instance was passing a cron dictionary.
+On my website, I built some buttons and made some progress on the CDK.
+I'm using Typescript which is new for me.